Bowman parks 48 in familiar spot in victory lane at Dover - WTMJ

 Bowman has followed two of NASCAR’s biggest superstars, first taking the wheel of the No. 88 after Dale Earnhardt Jr. retired and made the move to the 48 this season.

-He’s tried to escape their large shadows — but will gladly take the checkered flag.
+He’s tried to escape their large shadows by doing things his own way — though after early struggles in his career at Dover, he texted Johnson for tips that he followed to this day.

-Bowman came from nowhere with 10 laps to go to win in April at Richmond and stole his first win of the season.
+“You can’t be Jimmie Johnson light,” Hendrick said.
+“You’ve got to be Alex Bowman.”

+Bowman and crew chief Greg Ives put their spin into the game plan and flawless pit road execution help the 48 win this season for the first time since April at Richmond.
 Bowman joined Martin Truex Jr. as the only driver this season with multiple victories.

+Joey Logano of Joe Gibbs Racing was the best of the rest in fifth.

 A year after fans were not allowed to attend and Dover held two Cup races on the same weekend, a sellout crowd of 20,000 fans was announced at the Monster Mile and they were ready to bust loose.
 Going mostly maskless — though Miles the Monster wore his — fans formed a deep line at the Chase Elliott souvenir hauler inside the fan zone.
 Dover also partnered with the Delaware Division of Public Health and about 100 fans received the one-shot Johnson & Johnson coronavirus vaccine on Sunday and another 50 or so did the same a day earlier during the Xfinity race.
 While 20,000 fans were certainly dwarfed by the six-figure crowds that jammed Dover in the early aughts, this crowd was more festive compared to recent years.
 At least one fan in the grandstands dressed as Kyle Busch, others hugged and chugged beers, and some were comfortable asking strangers to snap photos as they posed for pictures in front of the 46-foot, car-crushing Monster statue.